• Skip to primary navigation

 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-Making steel-cut oats in an instant pot isn’t any quicker than cooking on the stovetop, but you can walk away making it a hands-off recipe.
+Cooking steel-cut oats in an instant pot isn’t any quicker than cooking on the stovetop, but pressure cooking does make the recipe more hands-off.
 Who doesn’t love that?
 If you need more instant pot steel cut recipes try my banana instant pot oatmeal or pumpkin instant pot oatmeal.

 Peel or don’t peel your apples, this recipe is very forgiving.
 Don’t like raisins?
 Don’t add them.
 Prefer the steel cuts oats to be sweeter?
 Add more sweetener.
 Don’t like cinnamon?
 Leave it out.
 Just keep the oats and liquid ratio the same.